mcjazzyfunky/js-surface/README.md

 # jsSurface

+**Remark: This README document is just a early draft - totally incomplete yet

 jsSurface is a long-term R&D project to find a minimalistic but still pragmatic set of functions to build a base API for UI development.
 It also provides a reference implementation of that API (internally